-The next meeting of the TRBJB will be held via MSTeams starting at 10am on Monday 1st March 2021.
-Members of the public wishing to join the meeting should contact Dundee City Council Committee Services on (01382) 434211 or by email at firstname.lastname@example.org by no later than 12 noon on Friday 26 February 2021.
+The next meeting of the TRBJB is to be held remotely on 14 June 2021 at 10am.
+Anyone wishing to join the meeting should contact Committee Services at Dundee City Council on telephone (01382) 434818 or by email at firstname.lastname@example.org by no later than 12 noon on Friday 11 June 2021.

 FAQ's Vulnerable People on the Tay Road Bridge

 Vulnerable People on the Tay Road Bridge – Your Questions Answered

 The public will be aware that, from time to time, incidents involving people in distress unfortunately take place on the Tay Road Bridge.

 Bridge management takes this issue extremely seriously, and a number of measures are in place to support vulnerable members of the public.
 Fortunately very few incidents end in tragedy, and most people in crisis are quickly and safely supported by the appropriate agencies.